shanilpanara/MLSummerSchoolVienna2022/readme.md

 ### Exercise 6 - Binder [moderately optional]
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/paloha/MLSummerSchoolVienna2022/main?urlpath=%2Fvoila%2Frender%2Fwebapp.ipynb)

+The assignment: Make your project run for free using myBinder.org.

 * Make your git repo public if it is not already.
 * Go to [mybinder.org](https://mybinder.org) and fill in the form: